spatialthoughts/qgis-tutorials/source/docs/3/creating_landuse_map.rst

     .. image:: /static/3/creating_landuse_map/images/db10.png
        :align: center

 11. Now, will add the ``Zoning`` layer using :guilabel:`Data Source Manager`.Connect to ``Cape Town Open Data Portal`` and browse to  ``Zoning`` layer.
-The full path is - :menuselection:`Theme_Based --> Open_Data_Service_Zoning --> Zoning.
-Check the box given beside :guilabel:`Only request features overlapping the current view extent` to avoid loading all the features available in the layer.
+The full path is :menuselection:`Theme_Based --> Open_Data_Service_Zoning --> Zoning`.
+This is a very large layer, so make sure to check the box :guilabel:`Only request features overlapping the current view extent` to avoid loading all the features available in the layer.
+If you forget this, loading of the layer may take a long time.
 Click  :guilabel:`Add` to open in the QGIS.

     .. image:: /static/3/creating_landuse_map/images/db11.png
        :align: center